markushinz/socket-gateway/README.md

 If you want to perform "GET https://my.private.api/router?key=value" through the gateway, simply perform "GET https://socket.gateway/my.private.api/router?key=value".

 The request path, method, headers, query and body will be forwarded, too.
-The schema is fixed to "https" and the port ist fixed to "443".
+The schema is fixed to "https" and the port is fixed to "443".

 ### B) Perform "POST /"